MENU CLOSE

 Morocco is the ultimate surf destination with vibrant surf culture and countless beaches to catch the waves.
 From beginners to intermediate and professional, here are some of Morocco’s most popular surf spots and what to expect.

-Morocco has a vibrant surf culture and has been a part of the international surf circuit since the 1960s.
-The season for surfing in Morocco begins in late September and lasts until April.
-To catch the best waves, the peak surf season is December to March when the big winter swells come alive to challenge the pros.
+Morocco has had a vibrant surf culture since the 1960s and has long been part of the international surf circuit.
+The season for surfing in Morocco generally begins in late September and runs through April.
+If you are chasing the most powerful and consistent waves, the peak months are from December to March, when the big winter swells arrive and challenge even experienced surfers.

-Many of these villages have surf schools for the curious beginner or intermediate surfer looking to improve their game.
-There are also tons of surf camps and retreats that exclusively cater to women, solo travelers, vegans, families, or advanced level surfers.
-Some are all-inclusive and many offer yoga or spa treatments.
+Many of these villages have surf schools for curious beginners and intermediate surfers who want to improve their skills.
+You will also find plenty of surf camps and retreats tailored to different types of travelers, including women-only groups, solo travelers, vegans, families, and advanced surfers.
+Some run on an all-inclusive basis and many combine daily surf sessions with yoga classes or spa treatments.

 Sahara Desert Tour - Surfing Experience in Morocco - The Ultimate Guide